ardoq/rxbeach/docs/roadmap.md

  Roadmap
 =========
+> Updated as of 6th of Januar 2020

 The purpose of this document is to clearify the goals, direction and upcoming tasks of RxBeach to make it simple for other developers to pick up tasks and